metaclass-nl/tutorial-api-platform/README.md

 Each branch builds on top of the previous one of the same type.
 Each 'react' branch also contains the code from the corresponding 'api' branch.
-To see the code resulting from a branch you can check out the next branche of the same type, or browse it on github.
+To see the code resulting from a branch you can check out the next branch of the same type, or browse it on github.
-Or better: let git compare your current code with the branche of the next chapter so that you can see the differences right away.
+Or better: let git compare your current code with the branch of the next chapter so that you can see the differences right away.

-In addition to this tutorial an [extended react client generator](https://github.com/metaclass-nl/client-generator) is available that puts what you have learnt into use for scaffolding your own application.
+In addition to this tutorial an [extended client generator for react and nextJS](https://github.com/metaclass-nl/client-generator) is available that puts what you have learnt into use for scaffolding your own application.

 As of api-platform version 2.6 the standard distribution contains a nextJS client instead of the react client.
-This tutorial does not (yet?) have nextJS branches.
+This tutorial has nextJS branches and an extended client generator for the first 3 chapters only.

 Required knowledge
 ------------------